 Flagged as Suspicious

 If a file contains potentially damaging routines or suspicious code, F-Secure security products will flag it as Suspicious as a precautionary measure.
 Once detected, the F-Secure security product may either automatically disinfect the suspect file or prompt the user to select a desired action.
 For more information, see: Support Community article: Automatic actions for viruses also used for suspicious items.

-If in doubt, or in cases where a legitimate file is suspected to contain malicious code, please send a sample to F-Secure Security Labs via the Sample Analysis System for analysis.
+If in doubt, or in cases where a legitimate file is suspected to contain malicious code, please send a sample to F-Secure Security Labs via the Submit A Sample (SAS) page for analysis.
 In some cases, subsequent analysis may determine the file is a False Alarm or False Positive.
 The relevant detection will then be modified to ensure the issue does not reoccur.